 15 credits from ENG 201 which must include the writing portfolio, the personal reading assessment and at least one external exam essay.
 Students without the required prerequisites will need HOD approval.
-This is an academic course, and students who choose this course are expected to read at least one novel and complete several accurate academic essays and a report.
+This is an academic course, and students who choose this course must read at least one novel and complete several accurate academic essays and a report.

-Level NZQA Standard Credits PI SI S&C C M&T C&I C UE Literacy ام ا vel 1 Level Code Standard Credits 5 Jac IVICXI Cai) Wr R Lit Num 3 AS91475 v1 Produce a selection of fluent and coherent writing which develops, sustains, and structures ideas.
-6 ~ \ 3 AS91476 v1 Create and deliver a fluent and coherent oral text which develops, sustains and structures ideas.
+Level Credits PI SI S&C м&т C&I С UE Litera - Lev vel 1 Code Wr R Lit Num 3 AS91475 v1 Produce a selection of fluent and coherent writing which develops, sustains, and structures ideas.
+6 √ √ 3 AS91476 v1 Create and deliver a fluent and coherent oral text which develops, sustains and structures ideas.
 3 ✓ 3 AS91478 v1 Respond critically to significant connections across texts, supported by evidence.
-4 √ 1 1 3 AS91477 v1 (optional) Create a fluent and coherent visual text which develops, sustains and structures ideas using verbal/ visual language.
+4 ✓ 3 AS91477 v1 (optional) Create a fluent and coherent visual text which develops, sustains and structures ideas using verbal/ visual language.
 3 ✓

-Level NZQA Standard Credits PI SI S&C M&T C& С UE Literacy Level 1 Code Wr R Lit Num 3 AS91472 v1 Respond critically to specified aspect(s) of studied written text(s) supported by evidence.
-4 √ √ √ 3 AS91473 v1 Respond critically to specified aspect(s) of studied visual or oral text(s) supported by evidence.
-4 ✓ √
+Level Credits PI SI S&C M&T C& C UE Literacy Level 1 Code Wr R Lit Num 3 AS91472 v1 Respond critically to specified aspect(s) of studied written text(s) supported by evidence.
+4 √ ~ √ 3 AS91473 v1 Respond critically to specified aspect(s) of studied visual or oral text(s) supported by evidence.
+4 √ √

-Notes: For University Entrance 5 Writing and 5 Reading credits are necessary.
+Notes: For University Entrance literacy- 5 Writing and 5 Reading credits at Level 2 or 3 are necessary.